 First, we propose to keep the player in the state of flow by shaping the narrative using an estimate of the player's flow as an objective function.
-This stands in contrast to the common case of dynamically adjusting gameplay difficulty (e.g., by modulating zombie influx in Left 4 Dead, Booth, 2009), which does not substantially alter the story being told.
-Consequently, while both commercial video games (Ritual Entertainment, 2006; Pagulayan et al., 2012) and academic research in dynamic difficulty adjustment (Hunicke & Chapman, 2004; Zook & Riedl, 2015; Chen, 2007) have focused on gameplay skills, we focus on the player's cognitive skills that are specifically related to comprehending narrative (e.g., remembering minute details of a crime scene, or suspending one's disbelief in a forest with magic fairies).
-This focus is supported by findings that reading can induce flow (Csikszentmihalyi, 1990), where the skills involved include narrative comprehension and visualization, empathizing with its characters, and anticipating plot twists (Sweetser & Wyeth, 2005; Nell, 1988).
-This is also supported by research on flow in games that has focused on the cognitive processing involved in playing a game (Cowley et al., 2008).
+This stands in contrast to the common case of dynamically adjusting gameplay difficulty (e.g., by modulating zombie influx in Left 4 Dead (Booth, 2009)) which does not substantially alter the story being told.
+Consequently, while both commercial video games (Ritual Entertainment, 2006; Pagulayan et al., 2012) and academic research in dynamic difficulty adjustment (Hunicke & Chapman, 2004; Zook & Riedl, 2014; Chen, 2007) have focused on gameplay skills, we focus on the player's cognitive skills that are specifically related to comprehending narrative (e.g., remembering minute details of a crime scene, or suspending one's disbelief in a forest with magic fairies).
+This focus is supported by work that found that reading can commonly induce flow (Csikszentmihalyi, 1990), where the skills involved include narrative comprehension and visualization, empathizing with its characters, and anticipating twists in its plot (Sweetser & Wyeth, 2005; Nell, 1988).
+This is also supported by research on flow in games that focused on the cognitive processing involved in playing a game (Cowley et al., 2008).

 Second, we propose that an AI-based experience manager should perform flow-maximizing adjustments to the narrative automatically on-line, as the narrative is being experienced by the player.
-Specifically, whenever an AI-based experience manager decides among several possible narrative segments to run next, it should estimate the degree of flow that each segment will induce in the player and then select the segment with the highest estimated flow.
+Specifically, whenever an AI-based experience manager decides among several possible narrative segments to run next, it should estimate the degree of flow that each segment will induce in the player and then select the segment with the maximum estimated flow.
 We propose to employ an explicit computational model of flow to estimate the degree of flow of a specific player given a candidate narrative segment.